facebook/create-react-app/packages/react-scripts/template/README.md

 [The Web App Manifest guide](https://developers.google.com/web/fundamentals/engage-and-retain/web-app-manifest/) provides more context about what each field means, and how your customizations will affect your users' experience.

+Progressive web apps that have been added to the homescreen will load faster and work offline when there's an active service worker.
+That being said, the metadata from the web app manifest will still be used regardless of whether or not you opt-in to service worker registration.

 ## Analyzing the Bundle Size